| |

 10 minutes north of the city on land inhabited by Indians for at

 least the last 6,000 years.
-The central facility features multi-media
+The central facility features displays, cultural artifacts,

-or a bison burger).
+and a gift shop.
 In summer months, watch the fascinating "hoop

-dance" at the outdoor theatre and travel one of the hiking trails
+dance" at the outdoor theatre and take one of the hiking trails

 to view active archaeological digs and tipi rings.